-Merely hinting that there is a chance of frost or whispering "frost" sends some gardeners scrambling to cover their gardens and pull in those plants that won't tolerate it.
-A few gardeners even automatically commence with wailing and lamentations when frost is mentioned without thinking through what frost really means in the fall.
+Merely hinting that there is a chance of frost or whispering "frost" sends some gardeners scrambling to cover their gardens and pull in those plants that won't tolerate the cold.
+A few gardeners even automatically commence with wailing and lamentations when frost is mentioned, without thinking through what frost really means in the fall.

-Freedom to start fall gardening clean up with a clear conscience.
-After the first frost, you can cut back, pull out and put away knowing you gave the garden its full season.
+Freedom to start fall garden clean up with a clear conscience.
+After the first frost, you can cut back, pull out, and put away knowing you gave the garden its full season.

 But when the frost is late, what do you do?

 Are you going to just sit and wait for that first frost?
 You probably think you should sit and wait until the first frost.
 That's the noble thing to do, right?
 Enjoy the garden some more.
 Sit in the garden and relax even though the plants are looking a wee bit tired and you are ready to get on with the fall garden cleanup.

 It's okay to admit it.
 You want there to be frost on the "punkin".